Jonnyauk/WP-CMS-Post-Control/readme.txt

 * Included clean-up of database on de-activation

 == Upgrade Notice ==

+= 2.91 =
+REQUIRES WORDPRESS 3.6 or above, verified working with WordPress v3.9x - introduces new trash control and fixes WordPress plugin update.

 = 2.9 =
 REQUIRES WORDPRESS 3.6 or above, verified working with WordPress v3.9x - introduces new trash control!